Variational Dimension Lifting for Robust Tracking of Nonlinear Stochastic Dynamics: Abstract

 \section{Abstract}

 Nonlinear stochastic motion presents significant challenges for Bayesian particle tracking.
-To address this challenge, this paper proposes a framework to construct an invertible transformation that maps the nonlinear state-space model (SSM) into a higher-dimensional linear Gaussian SSM.
-This approach allows the application of standard linear-Gaussian inference techniques while maintaining a connection to the dynamics of the original system.
+To address this challenge, we propose a lifting framework that constructs a higher-dimensional linear stochastic representation of nonlinear state-space models.
+The resulting surrogates enable the use of computationally efficient linear filtering techniques while retaining a direct connection to the underlying nonlinear dynamics.
 The paper derives the necessary conditions for such transformations using Ito's lemma and variational calculus, and illustrates the method on a bistable cubic motion model, radial Brownian process model, and a logistic model with multiplicative noise.
 Simulations confirm that the transformed linear systems, when projected back, accurately reconstruct the nonlinear dynamics and, in distinct regimes of stiffness and singularity, yield tracking accuracy competitive with conventional filters, while avoiding their structural instabilities.